Faith Ringgold: Painting

-Her piece, Black Light Series #10: Flag for the Moon: Die Nigger, 1969—which was created in response to the first image of the Apollo 11 moon landing—was to be purchased by the Chase Manhattan Bank, after Ringgold's work caught the attention of David Rockefeller, the chief executive of the bank.
-He sent a couple of representatives to buy a piece, and they realized, only after the artist suggested they actually read the text on her work, that the stars and stripes of the American flag as depicted also optically incorporated the phrase "DIE N****R".
+Her piece, Black Light Series #10: Flag for the Moon: Die Nigger, 1969—which was created in response to the first image of the Apollo 11 Moon landing—was to be purchased by the Chase Manhattan Bank, after Ringgold's work caught the attention of David Rockefeller, the chief executive of the bank.
+He sent a couple of representatives to buy a piece, and they realized, only after the artist suggested they actually read the text on her work, that the stars and stripes of the American flag as depicted also optically incorporated the phrase "DIE NIGGER".
 The representatives instead purchased Black Light #9: American Spectrum.
 In 2013, Black Light Series #10: Flag for the Moon: Die Nigger was shown in the artist's solo exhibition at ACA Galleries in New York, where it was highlighted by the artist and critic Paige K. Bradley in the first solo show coverage Ringgold had ever received from Artforum up until then, preceding Beau Rutland's own review two months later.
+The piece Black Light #1: Big Black, from 1967, is included in the permanent collection of Pérez Art Museum Miami.

-In the French Collection, a multi-paneled series that touches on the truths and mythologies of modernism, Ringgold explored a different solution to overcoming the painful historical legacy of women and men of African descent.
+In The French Collection, a multi-paneled series that touches on the truths and mythologies of modernism, Ringgold explored a different solution to overcoming the painful historical legacy of women and men of African descent.
 As France was the home of modern art at the time, it also became the source for African-American artists to find their own "modern" identity.

-During the 1970's she also made a "Free Angela" poster design for the Black Panthers, although it was never widely produced Ringgold has stated that she has given a copy of the design to Angela Davis herself.
+During the 1970s she also made a "Free Angela" poster design for the Black Panthers.
+Although it was never widely produced Ringgold stated that she had given a copy of the design to Angela Davis herself.

-In terms of the place of painting in her practice as whole, the artist considers it her "primary means of expression," as she noted in an interview on the occasion of a retrospective at the New Museum in New York, from 2022.
-She goes on to note: "My work is always autobiographical—it’s about what is happening at the time.
+In terms of the place of painting in her practice as whole, the artist considered it her "primary means of expression," as she noted in an interview on the occasion of a retrospective at the New Museum in New York City, from 2022.
+She went on to note: "My work is always autobiographical—it's about what is happening at the time.
 I always do what is honest to me.
-I think all artists should try to be knowledgeable about the world and express feelings about what they’re observing, what’s important to them.
-My advice is: Find your voice and don’t worry about what other people think."
+I think all artists should try to be knowledgeable about the world and express feelings about what they're observing, what's important to them.
+My advice is: Find your voice and don't worry about what other people think."